Silence over names is ‘protecting killers’ in Olivia Pratt-Korbel case

 Liverpool shooting: Silence over names is ‘protecting killers’ in Olivia Pratt-Korbel case

-‘You know their names, now we need the names of their murderers,’ the force says
+‘You know their names; now we need the names of their murderers’ the force says

-Police have accused anyone withholding the names of those involved in the recent string of recent fatal shootings in Liverpool of “protecting killers”.
+Police have accused anyone withholding the names of those involved in the recent string of fatal shootings in Liverpool of “protecting killers”.

-The remark by Merseyside Police follows the fatal shooting of Olivia Pratt-Korbel, nine, who was shot on Monday night by a gunman who chased his intended target into her family home in Dovecot, also injuring her mother Cheryl Korbel, 46.
+The remark by Merseyside Police follows the fatal shooting of Olivia Pratt-Korbel, nine, who was shot on Monday night by a gunman who chased his intended target into her family home in Dovecot, also injuring her mother, Cheryl Korbel, 46.

 On Saturday, police investigating Olivia’s shooting said there was “no hiding place” for those involved after two men arrested on suspicion of her murder were released on bail.

-Doubling down on their warning on Sunday, the force launched a social media campaign on Sunday, saying: “You know their names, now we need the names of their murderers.”
+Doubling down on their warning on Sunday, the force launched a social media campaign, saying: “You know their names; now we need the names of their murderers.”

-The schoolgirl was one of four people killed within a matter of days of one another in Merseyside amid a rise in organised knife and gun crime.
+The schoolgirl was one of four people killed within a matter of days in Merseyside amid a rise in organised knife and gun crime.

-Karen Dempsey, 55, of Krechin Road, Kirkby, was found stabbed in a pub car park in town on Monday.
+Karen Dempsey, 55, of Krechin Road, Kirkby, was found stabbed in a pub car park in town last Monday.
 Her son, Jamie Dempsey, 32, has been charged with her murder.

-The force is also appealing for information over the killing of Ashley Dale, 28, a council worker, who was found wounded in her back garden in Old Swan, Liverpool, in the early hours of last Sunday.
+The force is also appealing for information about the killing of Ashley Dale, 28, a council worker, who was found wounded in her back garden in Old Swan, Liverpool, in the early hours of 21 August.
 She died a short time later in hospital.

 Meanwhile, four people have been arrested on suspicion of the murder of Sam Rimmer, 22, on 16 August.